David Romer: Career

-He is the author of "Advanced Macroeconomics," a standard graduate macroeconomics text, now in its 5th edition.
+Romer is the author of "Advanced Macroeconomics," a standard graduate macroeconomics text, now in its 5th edition.
 He was an editor of the Brookings Papers on Economic Activity from 2009 to Fall 2015 and, according to a January 2022 AEA announcement, will become the lead editor of the Journal of Economic Literature beginning July 2022.

 Family

-He is married to Christina Romer, who was his classmate at MIT and is his colleague in the Economics Department at University of California, Berkeley.
+Romer is married to Christina Romer, who was his classmate at MIT and is his colleague in the Economics Department at University of California, Berkeley.
 They have adjoining offices in the department, and collaborate on much of their research.
 The couple has three children together.

-He has two brothers, Evan and Ted Romer.
+Romer has two brothers, Evan and Ted Romer.
 Greg Mankiw served as best man at their wedding (Romer served as best man at Mankiw's wedding).